openxthinking/bullet-docs/docs/snippets.md

 ### Checkbox type

-To accept multiple selections, each input in a checkbox group needs to have a unique `name` value.
+To accept multiple selections, each input in a checkbox group must have a unique `name` value.
 If you don't use a unique `name` value for each input, then the form will only return the last value that was selected.

 ```liquid
 {%- when 'contact-time' -%}